 The truth is that sunflower seeds are full of fats.
 And we are not only talking about the good kind of fats, either.
 While seeds from, say, pumpkins carry an abundance of beneficial amino acids and zinc, they also have some fat – about 20 grams per 50 grams of pumpkin seeds, only half of them being omega-6 fatty acids.
 For that reason, you would want to eat pumpkin seeds with measure.
 In contrast, sunflower seeds carry an enormous amount of fat in the form of omega-6 fatty acids.
 Only 50 grams of these seeds bring you a whopping 25 grams of fat, most of it being of the omega-6 variety!

 By now you may be wondering what’s so bad about the omega-6 kind of acids.
 Unfortunately, this kind of linoleic acid encourages inflammation, especially when it is not consumed in the appropriate ratio in respect to its counterpart – the omega-3 fatty acid.
-Omega-6 fatty acids can cause you acne, but also other physical problems such as joint pain and even concentration problems.
+Omega-6 fatty acids can cause you acne2, but also other physical problems such as joint pain and even concentration problems.
 You may have been snacking on sunflower seeds, thinking they are at the top of the healthy food list – especially if you are a vegan.
 After reading this, we advise you to look for your amino acids in different kinds of nuts, or elsewhere, altogether!

 Sunflower Seeds And Their Toxins

 This tasty little snack can cause you even more unexpected harm.
 Although they certainly don’t look like it, these seeds contain lectins – toxins which mess with your digestive system, as well as – you guessed it – with your skin.
 Not only do these toxins affect your complexion immediately after consumption, but they can also trigger more severe skin reactions as they build up in your system.
 This means that even if you are unable to stop yourself from having a few sunflower seeds every now and then, make sure that you do not have them too often.
-If this wasn’t enough, sunflower seeds also contain other kinds of toxins, too, such as oxalates and mycotoxins in the form of aflatoxins.
+If this wasn’t enough, sunflower seeds also contain other kinds of toxins3, too, such as oxalates and mycotoxins in the form of aflatoxins.
 How can all these damaging ingredients be contained in a single, tiny seed, we wonder!

 Aflatoxins result from a certain kind of mold in store-bought seeds, which develops due to inadequate conditions such as a moist environment.
 The problem with these toxins is that they intensify your acne.
 Basically, they suck out your antioxidants, and thus, trigger further irritation for you.
 They are also found in other commercially-produced foods like chocolate, coffee and other types of nuts.
 In fact, more than half of the seeds that come from certain third-world countries like Tanzania turned out to contain hefty amounts of aflatoxins (more than ten percent of which contained intolerably high amounts).